2019 | NYC | Curator

 In 2006 he was founder and director of ACAX | Agency for Contemporary Art Exchange, which is an office to support and develop collaborations between the local and the international art scene.
 In 2008 he became the director of Ludwig Museum–Museum of Contemporary Art, Budapest until 2013.
 After years of freelancing and working on non-profit projects, in 2017 he joined with a business partner to run a commercial gallery in Budapest called Glassyard, which focuses on providing a sustainable platform for international visibility of the regional art scene.

-Barnabás Bencsik's residency is made possible with support from Trust for Mutual Understanding [TMU].
+Support: Barnabás Bencsik's residency is made possible with support from the Trust for Mutual Understanding.